Charleston County officials mark beginning of hurricane season with emergency response drill

 From Hurricane Gracie to Hurricane Hugo, Matthew and Dorian, the Lowcountry is no stranger to hurricanes and the preparations needed to keep people safe.
 Officials participating in the practice drill say it’s important to always be prepared.

-Charleston County leaders activated the Emergency Operations Center on Wednesday simulating the impacts from a dynamic tropical storm based off of a storm that made landfall in Charleston back in 1938.
+Charleston County leaders activated the Emergency Operations Center on Wednesday simulating the impacts from a dynamic tropical storm based on a storm that made landfall in Charleston back in 1938.

-Coates developed the emergency drill for staff to participate in based off of the tropical storm that spurred five tornados and brought a wide array of damage to the Lowcountry.
-Coates says it provides a realistic scenario for staff to work through in real time.
+Coates developed the emergency drill for staff to participate in based on the tropical storm that spurred five tornados and brought a wide array of damage to the Lowcountry.
+Coates says it provides a realistic scenario for staff to work through in real-time.

-“Exercise our emergency operations plans and to make sure that we are able to provide and all-hazards approach to safety for our citizens,” says Coates.
+“Exercise our emergency operations plans and to make sure that we are able to provide an all-hazards approach to safety for our citizens,” says Coates.

 “So this is the ideal chance for them to kind of come in and cut their teeth and get ready in case we do have an emergency and we have to activate for a hurricane or any other type of event,” says Coates.